Native to the Americas, the cougar is the second-largest big cat in the New World, after the jaguar.

 Adult cougars are 24 to 35 inches tall.
 They measure about 6 to 7 feet in length, nose to tail tip.
 Males weigh roughly 117 to 220 pounds, while females are lighter at 65 to 140 pounds.

 Cougars have large paws and strong hind legs that give them great leaping and running ability.
 They can leap as high as 18 feet and run at speeds of 40 to 50 mph, making them some of the fastest land animals.

 Still, they are best adapted for short, powerful sprints rather than long chases.

 Did you know?
 Cougars are the fourth-largest cat species in the world, only behind the tiger, lion, and jaguar.

 Cougar Range & Habitat

-Cougars are spread across the American continent.
+Cougars are spread across the American continent, but they are the biggest wild cats in North America.
 They can be found from the Canadian province of Yukon through the United States and south of Argentina.

 Wild cougars are located in Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Guyana, Honduras, Nicaragua, Panama, Paraguay, Peru, Suriname, and Venezuela.